Dynamic Rescheduling of Workloads

 Objectives

-• evicts pods from high-cost nodes to reduce overall resource expenses and enable workload migration.
+• This profile evicts pods from high-cost nodes to reduce overall resource expenses and enable workload migration.
 It also periodically rebalances workloads to help maintain similar spare capacity across nodes, which supports better handling of sudden workload spikes.
 Nodes can experience the following costs:

 • Resource utilization: Increased resource pressure raises the overhead for running applications.